I speak both languages.

 Already running something?
 Let's make sure it's working for you.

-You've got real expertise and a business that works — but your website, SEO, and systems drifted into a pile of disconnected pieces, and you can't tell what's helping and what's quietly costing you.
+You've got real expertise and a business that works — but your website, SEO, and how you show up to the AI tools drifted into a pile of disconnected pieces and you can't tell what's helping and what's quietly costing you.
 I look at all of it, tell you what's going on in plain English, and fix what matters first.

 Business owners building something real